imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 <span style="color:#FF0000">The correct code for the copy-method (in **copyImageCorrect**) requires the use of a **RandomAccess**.</span> We use a **Cursor** to iterate over all pixels of the input and a **RandomAccess** which we set to the same location the output.
 Note that the *setPosition()* call of the **RandomAccess** directly takes the **Cursor** as input, which is possible because **Cursor** implements **Localizable**.
 Please also note that we use a **LocalizingCursor** instead of a normal **Cursor** because we need the location of the **Cursor** at every pixel.

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example2b.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example2b.java' %}

 ### Example 2c - Generic copying of image data